elima123/cnn_itesm/README.md

 ## 3. Model cnn_propia_03

-The performance decrease again notibly.
+The performance decrease again noticeably.
 The Recall came back to 1.0 and F1 score increased to 0.75.
-Comparing these results to the confussion matrix, the model is again predicting everything as tumor found.
+Comparing these results to the confusion matrix, the model is again predicting everything as tumor found.

 ### Training Configuration